flybywiresim/docs/docs/start/throttle-calibration.md

 ![Bravo-MSFS-Mapping](../assets/throttle-calibration/Bravo-MSFS-Mapping.jpg "Bravo-MSFS-Mapping"){loading=lazy}

-Be careful to use THROTTLE 1/2 AXIS and not THROTTLE 1/2 AXIS (0 TO 100%).
+Be careful to use `THROTTLE 1/2 AXIS` and not `THROTTLE 1/2 AXIS (0 TO 100%)`.

-The THROTTLE 1/2 DECREASE mapping to Buttons 11,27+10,26 simulates the reverser when the Bravo's reverser lever is lifted and the thrust lever is pulled back.
+The `THROTTLE 1/2 DECREASE` mapping to `Buttons 10,26` and `Buttons 11,27` simulates the reverser when the Bravo's reverser lever is lifted and the thrust lever is pulled back.
 This activates the two buttons configured in the image above and in turn decreases throttle power to negative values for the reverser.
 When the reverser levers are released and the throttle pushed back into idle the reversers will deactivate.

 ### Step 2: Calibrating in the FlyByWire flyPad (EFB)